 After that, the Quality Agent evaluates the README based on simple rules such as length, formatting, and the presence of code blocks.
 All these outputs are then passed to the Reviewer Agent.

 The Reviewer Agent combines everything and produces the final decision.
 If the quality score is too low or important sections are missing, the system can trigger a retry loop for re-evaluation.
+The LLM agent helps in ensuring the user can interact with the system and get more clarification about the repository.

 The system was evaluated using a set of GitHub repositories with varying levels of documentation quality.
 The objective was to assess how well the multi-agent pipeline handles differences in structure, completeness, and clarity of README files.